ec429/fc-aviation/README.md

 ### Torpedo Bombers

 These aircraft, which are carrier-capable (some are seaplanes) have one purpose only: sinking ships.
-Most have a FirePower of 2 to go with their nine Combat Rounds, giving them almost as many potential hits as a heavy bomber.
-However, they tend to be fairly vulnerable (some torpedo floatplanes even have zero defence); scrambling fighters get double defence against them (this can only happen for carrier-based or seaplane fighters).
+Most have eighteen Combat Rounds, giving them almost as many potential hits as a heavy bomber.
+However, they tend to be fairly vulnerable (some torpedo floatplanes even have zero defence); and scrambling fighters get double defence against them (this can only happen for carrier-based or seaplane fighters).

 After TBs become obsolete, the Naval Attack Jet can take on the same role (it can also operate as an Attacker).